Non-asymptotic estimation of risk measures using stochastic gradient Langevin dynamics: Introduction

 Beyond our theoretical guarantees for the convergence of approximation algorithms for general convex risk measures, the present work also contributes to the non-convex optimization literature in that we propose a new proof for the convergence of SGLD algorithms for some non--convex objective functions.
 The idea is essentially to reduce the problem into the analysis of contractivity properties of the semi--group originating from a Langevin diffusion with non--convex potential.
 This problem was notably investigated by \citeauthor*{EberlePTRF} \cite{EberlePTRF}.

-The paper is organized as follows: We start by describing formally the approximation techniques and presenting the main results in \Cref{eq:approx.meth}.
+The paper is organized as follows: We start by describing the approximation techniques and presenting the main results in \Cref{eq:approx.meth}.
 In the same section, we also present numerical results on the estimation of AVaR.
-In \Cref{sec:proofs.avar}, we prove the rates on the mean squared error and the deviation inequality for the estimation of AVaR.
+In \Cref{sec:proofs.avar}, we prove the rates on the mean squared error for the estimation of AVaR.
 The derivation of the mean squared error for the estimation of a general law-invariant risk measure is done in \Cref{sec:proofs.genRM}.

 \textbf{Notations:} Let $\mathbb{N}^\star :=\mathbb{N}\setminus\{0\}$ and let $\mathbb{R}_+^\star $ be the set of real positive numbers.
 Fix an arbitrary Polish space $E$ endowed with a metric $d_E$.
 Throughout this paper, for every $p$-dimensional $E$-valued vector $e$ with $p\in \mathbb{N}^\star $, we denote by $e^{1},\ldots,e^{p}$ its coordinates.
 For $(\alpha,\beta) \in \R^p\times\R^p$, we also denote by $\alpha\cdot \beta$ the usual inner product, with associated norm $\|\cdot\|$, which we simplify to $|\cdot|$ when $p$ is equal to $1$.
 For any $(\ell,c)\in\mathbb N^\star \times\mathbb N^\star $, $E^{\ell\times c}$ will denote the space of $\ell\times c$ matrices with $E$-valued entries.